smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 ## What makes it special?

 Perl is a high-level language.
 It is weakly typed , has synchronous flow, and is an interpreted language.
-It has garbage collection and excellent memory management.
 Perl 5 is open source and free to contribute to.

-Perl’s primary strength is in text processing.
+Perl’s primary strength was in text processing.
 Be it a regex-based approach or otherwise, Perl is excellent for logfile analysis, text manipulation, in-place editing of files, and scouring structured text files for specific field values.